Flexible working support: a programme for Multi-Academy Trusts and Schools

 Capita, funded by the Department for Education, is leading a programme to provide flexible working in Multi-Academy Trusts (MATs) and schools.
 Delivered in collaboration with Flexible Teacher Talent and the Flexible Working Ambassador MATs and Schools (FWAMS), it includes free training/ webinars and bespoke peer support.
 The programme helps school leaders design flexible roles, proactively address challenges and embrace the benefits of flexible working.
 It highlights practices such as part-time work, job sharing, remote work, phased retirement, and personal or family days to increase flexibility.
 The FWAMS, who have successfully implemented flexible working in their own schools provide guidance and peer support to help navigate these challenges effectively.

-Key resources for Employers / Trusts Key resources for Employees / Teachers
+Key resources for Employers Key resources for Employees

 Future courses and recordings